CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/intro.md

 1. Navigating in the interface
 1. Creating, editing, and executing some SQL
 1. Creating a table
-1. Creating and editing functions

 We have already have spun up a PostgreSQL instance with a database.
 Inside that database we have created a spatially enabled table for storm event locations in the United States.

-Here are the details on the database we are connecting to:
+Here are the details on the **database** we are connecting to:
 1. Username: groot
 1. Password: password (same password for the postgres user as well)
 1. A database named: workshop

-The credentials for PgAdmin4 are:
+The credentials for **PgAdmin4** are:
-1. username=admin
+1. username: admin
-2. password=password
+2. password: password

  Let's get started